 In most cases, though, you will need to live without your license for the term set by the court, and then initiate the process of license reinstatement.

 The reinstatement requirements differ depending upon the reason that your license was suspended in the first place.
 For example, if your license was suspended for an OVI offense, license reinstatement requires: serving the suspension period, paying a court-determined fee, and providing proof of insurance.
-On the other hand, a suspension as a result of a judgement from a lawsuit requires: a payment agreement or release from claim agreement, a court journal entry, and a petition or discharge in bankruptcy.
+On the other hand, a suspension as a result of a judgment from a lawsuit requires: a payment agreement or release from claim agreement, a court journal entry, and a petition or discharge in bankruptcy.
 A certificate of insurance (SR-22) must also be filed.

 There’s nothing easy about losing your license, or about the process of getting it back after you have served the suspension period.